-REACH BEYOND OUR WALLS: RCF is greater than a single organization, advocating for a stronger community, encouraging a shared sense of philanthropy and finding and engaging new donors for the benefit of all.
+REACH BEYOND OUR WALLS: RRCF is greater than a single organization, advocating for a stronger community, encouraging a shared sense of philanthropy and finding and engaging new donors for the benefit of all.

 BE A TEACHER - willingly sharing expertise and offering educational opportunities to other non-profit agencies.

 BE AN INNOVATOR AND CATALYST - bringing new ideas and new solutions to the table.

 PROVIDE SKILLED SUPPORT - to those who have the power to do good, but perhaps not the personnel or the expertise.